 PHP is a widely-used general-purpose scripting language that is especially suited for Web development and can be embedded into HTML.
 This makes it suitable for embedding small pieces of dynamic content into web pages.
-PHP is also the technology behind most of the world's popular Free Software web applications (including WordPress, MediaWiki, Drupal, Joomla, …).
+PHP is also the technology behind many of the world's most popular open source web applications (including WordPress, MediaWiki and Drupal).
 This page gives details on how to set up your webspace for use with PHP.

-To use PHP, your scripts should generally have a
+To use PHP, your scripts should have a

 Using a custom PHP configuration file